Auburn Bulletin 2024-2025

 WILD 6300 CONSERVATION BIOLOGY OF THE HAWAIIAN ISLANDS (3) FLD.
 3. Pr.
 FOWS 6220.
 Hawaii is the endangered species and invasive species capital of the world.
 Using it as a model system, the focus will be on the management of threatened and endangered species and invasive species.
 Direct interaction with practitioners and visiting active management locations will be a key component of the course.
 Instructor permission.

-WILD 6750 ANALYSIS FOR WILDLIFE SCIENCES (4) LEC.
-2. LAB.
-2. Applied training in data analysis tools commonly used in wildlife sciences.
-Spring.
+WILD 6750 ANALYSIS FOR ENVIRONMENTAL AND HEALTH SCIENCES (4) LEC.
+3. LAB.
+1. Applied training in data analysis tools commonly used in environmental and health sciences.

 WILD 6880 WILDLIFE HABITAT ASSESSMENT AND MANAGEMENT (4) LEC.
 3. LAB.
 1. Pr.
 WILD 3280.
 C or better in WILD 3280.
 The wildlife value, management, and restoration of common southeastern habitats.